 From the moment you check your camper into our care, their instructor engages them with their new coursemates via introductions and games.
 Within five minutes, even our most shy students are laughing and finding common ground with their peers.

 That common ground doesn’t have to be what video games they play or what their Minecraft stats are either; our instructors can help your student find non-tech topics of conversation, like what’s the most recent movie they saw or what superpower would they have, if they could choose?

 Add to that the literally dozens of games our instructors learn at our in-person trainings, plus the ones they make up themselves every summer, and your student—regardless of tech experience—will be pumped and ready to tackle their week of camp with an army of new friends at their back.

 But what if they’re not excited about the course material?
-What if you know the benefits of coding or how robotics will shape our future, but your camper is less than enthused?
+What if you know the benefits of coding for kids or how robotics will shape our future, but your camper is less than enthused?
 Our instructors, and our curriculum, have that covered too!

 Our robust curriculum comes with a variety of projects to suit individual student’s skill levels and interests.
 Is your student a complete game design novice?
 Our curriculum covers beginner and advanced techniques.
 Got a student who really, really wants to vlog about the history of tea, but the instructor isn’t familiar?
 They’ll take it upon themselves to find out, and help your student craft the best darn tea vlog ever recorded (also possibly the only one ever recorded, who knows?)

 Of course I’m a wee bit biased—as a non-techie who was effortlessly accepted into the fold of Main Office life at iD Tech, I feel strongly about our principle of authentic inclusion.
 How can I not?
 I experienced it to such an extent during a single interview that I was hooked immediately.